OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/24 October 2009.md

 ---

-## Technology and Artificial Intelligence

-- Not addressed in this session.

----

-## Contact and Alien Interactions

-- Not addressed in this session.

----

 ## Spiritual Practices & Ritual

 - Daily **meditation** and breathing practices are required for full membership.
 - The **Prayer of the Soul** and associated DVDs are required for members.
 - Online virtual church participation through forum activity and personal logging is necessary.
 - Definition of religious practice includes attending workshops, reading specific books, and understanding core materials.

----

-## Genetics and Ancestry

-- Not addressed in this session.

 ---